mdekauwe/mdekauwe.github.io/join_us.md

 <!--
 ### Current opportunities:

+- We are recruiting an 18-month Postdoctoral researcher with expertise in either: land surface model development or machine learning approaches.
+The role will focus on advancing our ability to forecast the legacy effects of drought and heat extremes.
+The role should be advertsied very soon...

 - We are recruiting a NERC GW4+ DLTP PhD student to work on a: <a href="https://www.bristol.ac.uk/biology/courses/postgraduate/phdstudentships/" style="color:#16a085">Forests on the edge: examining the vegetation’s recovery following climate extremess</a>.
 This PhD is co-supervised by Prof. Lina Mercado at Exeter University and Dr Eddy Robertson at the UK Met Office.
 The deadline to apply is: Monday 13th January, 2025.
 To apply, it is important that you've read through the application process at the <a href="https://www.nercgw4plus.ac.uk/how-to-apply" style="color:#16a085">how to apply link (click me) </a>.
 -->